lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

    - The barriers to flow (described below)

 "Flow" is the movement of work from one process to the next without interruption or delay.
-Some examples of activities that impede flow:
+Following are some activities to look out for while listing barriers to flow:
+- Non-value adding activities
+- Back-flow due to defects
+- Waiting
+- Inventory
-- Batching
+- Hand-offs
-- Shared resources or inaccessible staff
-- Task switching and interruptions
-- Defects and rework
+- Inspection
+- Work that could be standardised or automated

 ### Summary metrics
 Once the metrics of each activity are listed, they can be summarized into a table consisting of: